-Building Impactful Youth Programming Based on Youth Voice, Choice & Evaluated Outcomes
+Building Impactful Youth Programming

+Based on Youth Voice, Choice & Evaluated Outcomes

 First Place for Youth: Safe, Stable Housing, Intensive Case Management, Education & Employment & Healthy Living Skills We have locations to 6 counties namely Solano, Contra Costa, Alameda, Santa Clara, San Francisco, & Los Angeles County.
-While we have affiliates to the east coast as well.
+While we have affiliates to the East Coast as well.
 The Challenge (Foster youth are applying to college at high rates but many do not subsequently enroll)

-- Programs are not concerning Employment is in low range jobs with little wage growth - Programs/Systems are not focusing on progression nor completion PSE
+• Programs/Systems are not focusing on progression nor completion